kuviman/linksider/website/content/bevy-jam/_index.md

 I was thinking it should have been a custom schedule maybe, that I would run manually somehow, but we had to continue with other things.

-After we figured that part out, it seemed like the struggling with bevy finally stopped and the last 3 days of the jam were very productive.
+After we figured that part out, it seemed like the struggle with bevy finally stopped and the last 3 days of the jam were very productive.

 ## Polish